Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 UniSC’s academic calendar is structured across three trimesters, with Trimester 1 (February–

-June) and Trimester 2 (July–November) being the most popular entry points for exchange students.
+June) and Trimester 2 (July–November) being the most common entry points for exchange students.

 Is there a minimum GPA?